wksinha/algo-bench/strings/README.md

 ## Rabin-Karp
 Based on the idea of hashing, the Rabin-Karp algorithm compares the hash of substrings of a text *t* to that of a pattern *p*.
 The efficient implementation assumes that a matching hash implies (with high confidence) that the substring matches the pattern.
 In practice, results from [tests](tests) agree that the algorithm rarely fails (with good hash functions).
+It did not fail over a single instance among multiple test runs.

 ### Applications
 - Search for a substring in a string